Juan-Jones/earnonlinemoney/content/blog/crowdfunding-complete-guide.md

 ## Why People Use Crowdfunding Campaigns

-Crowdfunding campaigns have come to be one of the best methods for earning passive income!
-Here are more specific reasons for crowdfunding;
+Crowdfunding campaigns have come to be one of the best methods for [starting an online business]({{< relref "how-to-start-an-online-business" >}}) Here are more specific reasons for crowdfunding;

-* Start a Podcast: Launching a podcast requires significant investment, particularly in equipment, production costs, and marketing efforts.
+* Start a Podcast: [Launching a podcast platform]({{< relref "how-to-start-a-podcast" >}}) requires significant investment, particularly in equipment, production costs, and marketing efforts.
 High-quality audio equipment, editing software, and hosting services are essential for producing professional-grade content, but they often come with a hefty price tag.
-* [Writing eBooks]({{< relref "how-to-write-an-ebook" >}}): "Ready to share your knowledge?
+* Writing eBooks: "Ready to share your knowledge?
 Discover essential tips and steps to craft, edit, and publish your eBook for maximum impact
-* [Monetizing a Websites]({{< relref "how-to-monetize-a-website" >}}): "Turn your website into a money-making machine with effective strategies to generate income through ads, affiliate links, and more.
+* Monetizing Websites: "Turn your website into a money-making machine with effective strategies to generate income through ads, affiliate links, and more.

 ## Types of Crowdfunding